theta360developers/theta-client-guide/docs/react-native-install.md

 ## Time to Run the Demo on Android

 Now that we've sucesfully installed the required tools and setup.
 In the directory of `theta-client\demos\demo-react-native` use the command `yarn run android` to start your app in an Android emulator.
+Process shown in this [Android Emulator Section](#how-to-setup-the-android-emulator) to setup this emulator before running this command.

 ![yarnRunAndroid](images/react_native/windows/yarnrunandroid.png)